You don’t need hundreds of fancy blogging tools to make it as a blogger.

 I recommend avoiding hosting providers recommended by affiliate marketers (BlueHost, HostGator..) because they are slow and unreliable.

-Instead, go with a reputable hosting provider such as Siteground, Kinsta or Servebolt.
+Instead, go with a reputable hosting provider such as SiteDistrict or SiteGround.

-Kinsta is a high-end hosting provider that will allow you to blog without ever worrying about hosting.
-Their support usually answers within 5 minutes and their performance is top notch.
-They also offer cool features such as one-click restore, backups, staging sites, and useful statistics.
+SiteDistrict is a high-end hosting provider that will allow you to blog without ever worrying about hosting.
+Their performance is amazing and their support is the best I have experienced after trying dozens of hosting providers.
+They also offer cool features such as hourly backups, staging sites, and useful statistics.
 This is my hosting provider of choice and I use it for both Grow With Less and French Together.
+This is the closest thing I have found to artisanal managed WordPress hosting.

 A backup tool